MINDSET-SUDO/opp/reminder.md

 system is build and tested to  ensureit performs as designed

 step two:sytem installation
-old system is turned off and the new one is included in the sytem
+old system is turned off and the new one is included ik vn the sytem

 most important aspects is to train the users to the new system and help manage the new system